Solo5/solo5/README.md

 1. `ukvm`: A specialized "unikernel monitor" which runs on Linux (`x86_64`) and uses KVM directly via `/dev/kvm`.
 2. `virtio`: An `x86_64` system with `virtio` network and disk interfaces.
-Use this target for QEMU/KVM, plain QEMU or other hypervisors (see below).
+Use this target for QEMU/KVM, plain QEMU, Bhyve or other hypervisors (see below).

 Start with a fresh OPAM switch for the Mirage/Solo5 target you will be